 - Cost: Vary based on program and whether resident or nonresident.
 Contact for details

-Find a plethora of activities for kids with various disabilities, such as baseball, bowling, soccer, cheerleading, dance – including for kids in wheelchairs – and more.
+Find a plethora of activities for kids with various disabilities, such as dance exercise, bowling and basketball.
 Check online for the latest newsletter detailing programming.

 - Address: Various counties across southeast Michigan